Raleigh Water Quality at a Glance

 Raleigh – North Carolina – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-Raleigh Water provides comprehensive water services to approximately 630,000 residents across the greater Raleigh metropolitan area, including the neighboring communities of Garner, Wake Forest, Rolesville, Knightdale, Wendell, and Zebulon.
-Established as a municipal utility, the system encompasses roughly 2,500 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 52 million gallons of drinking water daily to North Carolina’s capital city and surrounding areas.
+Raleigh Water provides comprehensive water services to more than 630,000 residents across the greater Raleigh metropolitan area, including the neighboring communities of Garner, Wake Forest, Rolesville, Knightdale, Wendell, and Zebulon.
+Established as a municipal utility, the system encompasses approximately 2,500 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 51 million gallons of drinking water daily to North Carolina’s capital city and surrounding areas.

-Raleigh sources its drinking water primarily from the Falls Lake Reservoir located in northern Wake County, with Lake Benson in Garner serving as a secondary source.
+Raleigh sources its drinking water primarily from the Falls Lake Reservoir located in northern Wake County, with Lake Benson in southwest Wake County serving as a secondary source.
 The Falls Lake water is treated at the E.M.
-Johnson Water Treatment Plant, while Lake Benson water is processed at the Dempsey E. Benton Water Treatment Plant.
-Raleigh’s water consistently meets all federal and state quality standards, though the growing metropolitan area faces ongoing challenges with water conservation, infrastructure modernization, and emerging contaminants.
+Johnson Water Treatment Plant, while Lake Benson water is processed at the Dempsey E. Benton Water Treatment Plant in southwest Wake County.
+Raleigh’s water consistently meets all federal and state quality standards and has won multiple awards for exceptional water quality, though the growing metropolitan area faces ongoing challenges with water conservation, infrastructure modernization, and emerging contaminants like PFAS.
 The utility has implemented significant investments in water treatment technology, conservation initiatives, and watershed protection to ensure sustainable water supply for future generations.

 Raleigh Water Quality: Current Status (2024-2025)